top of page

 Emetics

-• Emetics are agents that induce vomiting and are utilized in specific medical situations, primarily to remove toxic substances from the stomach before they can be absorbed into the bloodstream.
+• Emetics are agents used to induce vomiting, primarily to remove toxic substances from the stomach before absorption into the bloodstream.

-• The use of emetics is based on the principle of activating the body's natural vomiting reflex, a complex protective mechanism involving the central nervous system and gastrointestinal tract.
+• They work by activating the body's natural vomiting reflex, involving both the central nervous system and the gastrointestinal tract.

 Mechanism of Action: